DharaniMangalapuri/Stale-vs-Fresh-Fruit-Vegetables/README.md

 # Stale vs Fresh Fruit Vegetables
- checking weather the given apple is stale or fresh we use image classification for determining the status of the fruit By using prection function we predict the fruit
+ checking weather the given apple is stale or fresh.

+ we use image classification for determining the status of the fruit.

+ By using prection function we predict the fruit.